ASPCA Arrests Brooklyn Resident for Killing Hamster<strong> <em>Pet died from blunt force trauma, liver damage and hemorrhage</em> </strong>

 NEW YORK--Humane Law Enforcement (HLE) agents of the ASPCA® (The American Society for the Prevention of Cruelty to Animals®) arrested Brooklyn resident Monique Smith last night for fatally injuring an adult female hamster.

 On June 7, 2010, ASPCA agents responded to a complaint of a person who had killed a pet hamster belonging to another family member.
 Smith had killed the hamster with her hands and had thrown the pet across the street during a dispute with the owner.

-The deceased hamster was taken by Agents to the ASPCA Bergh Memorial Animal Hospital for a necropsy.
-Results revealed that the small animal had suffered blunt force trauma, liver damage and an associated hemorrhage.
+The deceased hamster was taken by HLE agents to the ASPCA's Bergh Memorial Animal Hospital for a necropsy.
+Results of the necropsy revealed that the hamster had suffered blunt force trauma, liver damage and an associated hemorrhage.

-Smith was arrested by Special Agent Patrick Breen.
+Smith, 19, was arrested by ASPCA Special Agent Patrick Breen.
 She was charged with one count of aggravated cruelty to animals, a felony; one count of cruelty to animals, a misdemeanor; and three counts of endangering the welfare of a child, a misdemeanor.
 If convicted, she faces up to two years in prison and/or a $5,000 fine.